 Throughout 2007 and 2008, the UN-ISDR supported the development of the network in various ways, including the publication of an annual compilation of “Good Practices and Lessons Learnt” by NGOs in DRR.
 Now, GNDR’s activities complement the UN-ISDR’s work programme by providing a voice to civil society.

-GNDR is currently located in Teddington (London) under the leadership of its Executive Director, Marcus Oxley and its current Global Board (appointed January 2015).
+GNDR is currently located in Teddington (London) under the leadership of its Executive Director, Jonathan Potter and its current Global Board (appointed January 2015).
 On its 10th anniversary, GNDR has launched a video to show the history of GNDR since its origins back in 2005 in Kobe, Japan, up to 2017 and its recent presence in Cancun on the 2017 GPDRR.
 The video is a celebration of the people that have worked hard for GNDR in the last 10 years to make it a success and believed in our mission and shared our values.
 The story also gives special thanks to the individuals and agencies that have supported financially GNDR in the past and are supporting currently our network.

 - WHAT THE VIDEO IN ENGLISH OR SPANISH >>